STIXProject/java-stix-validator/README.md

 	[Thread-1] INFO org.eclipse.jetty.server.ServerConnector - Started ServerConnector@4ab75171{HTTP/1.1}{0.0.0.0:8080}

 Once, started open [http://localhost:8080][localhost] in your Web browser of choice.

+Optionally, you can run the validator at a port other than the default of `8080` by setting an environmental variable like so:

+	export PORT=9090
+	./build/install/java-stix-validator/bin/java-stix-validator

 ### <a name="building_via_docker"></a>Building via the Dockerfile